bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 Follow these steps to set up and work on your project:

-- [ ] Create a fork this copy of the project.
+- [ ] Create a forked copy of this project.
 - [ ] Add PM as collaborator on Github.
 - [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
 - [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.